yglcode/golang-oop-primitives/README.md

    In Go, interfaces play the role (contains) the virtual method table [[Ian Lance Taylor blog](https://www.airs.com/blog/archives/277)].
 If you invoke a object's method directly on itself, it is statically dispatched.
 If you assign an object to an interface value and invoke methods thru the interface, they are dynamically dispatched.

-   However interfaces are independent entites separate from structs or others (class-like entities) with methods.
-It allows **consumers** to specify in interface what polymorphic behaviors it is expecting.
+   However Go interfaces are independent entities separate from structs or others (class-like entities) with methods.
+All Go methods are early bound and statically dispatched by default.
+Interface allows **consumers** to specify what polymorphic behaviors it is expecting.
 Totally unrelated components can satisfy/provide the same interface independently and implicitly (no need for "implements").
-While in Java, all classes which satisfy the same interface or VMT (ie. all interface **providers**) must be in the same class tree.
+While in Java, all classes which provide/implement Java interface or VMT (ie. all interface **providers**) must be in the same class tree as interface.

    Interfaces can embed other interfaces; this interface embedding setup "is-a" relation among OuterInterface and InnerInterface: OuterInterface can be used where InnerInterface is required.
 So we can build hierarchy of abstractions only with interfaces, without implementation details.

 ### **4. How to use these primitives for traditional inheritance based OOP:** ###

    In traditional OOP (Java), classes integrate the above 3 OOP primitives into a unseparatable whole: methods, inheritance/embedding, virtual method table and overrides.
-This integration results in some advanced [design patterns](https://en.wikipedia.org/wiki/Design_Patterns) whose advatanges and disadvantages are broadly known.
+This integration results in some class hierarchy based [design patterns](https://en.wikipedia.org/wiki/Design_Patterns) whose advatanges and disadvantages are broadly known.

    Go is flatly against these designs based on class hierarch compositions.
 Go's disintegration of these OOP primitives also guard against these kind of designs.
 That make people think/complain Go is not a OOP language.